aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/manage-presentation/open-presentation/_index.md

 ## **Open Password Protected Presentation**

 When you have to open a password-protected presentation, you can pass the password through the [Password](https://reference.aspose.com/slides/php-java/com.aspose.slides/loadoptions/#getPassword--) property (from the [LoadOptions](https://reference.aspose.com/slides/php-java/com.aspose.slides/loadoptions/) class) to decrypt the presentation and load the presentation.
-This Java code demonstrates the operation:
+This PHP code demonstrates the operation:

 ```php
   $loadOptions = new LoadOptions();